 When it comes to all around versatility, the pellet grill is at the top of the list in terms of which type of grill is best.
 Pellet grills are incredibly easy to use, and impart delicious wood fired flavor into any food you choose to grill or smoke on them.

 There are more than a handful of pellet grill brands to choose from, but in this article, we thought it would be worthwhile to compare two of the most popular ones, Z Grills vs Traeger.

 When comparing different brands, there’s a lot to take into account!
 In this article, we’ve compiled weeks of research and will present our complete guide of Z Grills vs Traeger pellet grills.
 By the end, you’ll have a better idea of which brand might be a better fit for you!

 Quick Look At Our Favorite Z Grills and Traeger Grills:

-- Traeger Ironwood 885 Pellet Grill – Best Overall Quality] Premium features, high performance, and tons of cooking surface area.
+- Traeger Ironwood 885 Pellet Grill – [Best Overall Quality] Premium features, high performance, and tons of cooking surface area.

 - Traeger Grills Pro Series 575 – Traeger’s flagship grill is a solid choice for any outdoor patio

 - Z Grills 450B Wood Pellet Grill – [Best Budget Choice] Entry level price point for a perfectly reasonable pellet grill.